FelixRaph/Data-Science-Portfolio/README.md

 - The number of reviews has a moderate, direct effect onto the binary target variable `views`, with a causal effect of 0.459.
 - Photos have a very weak effect on views and on the adjusted score given.

 This project reflects my growing interest in **interpretable machine learning**, and it helped me learn how to move from **correlation to causation** using real-world data.
-While this is a beginner's step into the highly complex domain of Causal Inference, it shows how machine learning and causal discovery/inference can be used together, in order to untangle large amounts of data into a simple overview of causal relationships.
+While this is a beginner's step into the challenging domain of Causal Inference, it shows how Machine Learning and Causal Discovery/Inference can be used hand in hand, in order to untangle large amounts of data into a simple overview of causal relationships.

 ---